HackYourFutureBelgium/Git_2025/Git1/resources.md

  - for when things really go wrong: https://ohshitgit.com/ (be careful using this!).

-A couple of videos recommended by class10 student Lilla Kőrösi:
+A couple of videos recommended by previous students:
   - [https://youtu.be/BCQHnlnPusY](https://youtu.be/BCQHnlnPusY)
   - [https://youtu.be/oPpnCh7InLY](https://youtu.be/oPpnCh7InLY)